PLC-Programmer/PLC-Programmer.github.io/(A) Hello world with the Scala code runner in Windows 11.md

 <br/>

-# Installations and the first Scala "Hello world" app in Windows 11
+# Installations in Windows 11

 Some notes on Scala installations for Windows 11.
 Install these components if not done yet: